xiaomingfu2013/LinearNoiseApproximation.jl/README.md

     d1, P --> ∅
 end
 ```
-When the system size `Ω` is integrated in the system (propensities), then you can simply obtain the LNA system by calling
+Here the system size `Ω` is integrated in the system (propensities), you can simply obtain the LNA system by calling
 ```julia
 LNAsys = LNASystem(rn)
 ```